 Motor is making a strange noise

 As long as the motor isn’t sparking excessively it should be ok and they should bed in.
 The noise should be the same when the motor is running as when you turn the drum by hand.
 It is the noise of new brushes riding over the segments of the commutator on the armature which is always loudest before they bed in.

-Motor making clicking noise?
+Motor making loud clicking noise?

-To test for this remove the motor from the machine and place a fingertip on the commutator (the copper part with small individual sections) and slowly rotate the armature from the end where the belt fits.
+To test for this remove the motor from the machine and place a fingertip on the commutator (the copper part with small individual sections).
+Slowly rotate the armature from the end where the belt fits.
 See if you can feel if one of more of the copper bars is slightly raised or not.
 If so the motor needs replacing (if it’s economically viable).